telefonicaid/iotagent-node-lib/README.md

 * 500 SERVER ERROR if there was any error not contemplated above.

 #### PUT /iot/devices/:deviceId
 Changes the stored values for the device with the provided Device payload.
+Neither the name, the type nor the ID of the device can be changed using this method (as they are used to link the already created entities in the CB to the information in the device).
+Service and servicepath, being taken from the headers, can't be changed also.

 Returns:
 * 200 OK if successful, with no payload.